Kidney Transplant Program

-The kidneys' most important job is to filter liquid waste from the blood and get rid of it in the form of urine.
-Kidneys are part of the body's urinary system.
+The most important job of the kidneys is to filter liquid waste from the blood and get rid of it in the form of urine.
+Kidneys are part of the body’s urinary system.

-Each kidney contains millions of tiny filters called nephrons.
-The nephrons work continuously to perform several important functions:
+Each kidney contains millions of tiny structures called nephrons.
+The nephrons act as filters and work continuously to perform several important functions in the body: